joshayoung/josh_blog/src/certifications.md

-import Image from "../components/image";
-import Cert from "../components/cert";

 # My Certifications

 Below I have included a list of certifications that I have attained over the past few years.